 GISMA Business School, the German International Graduate School of Management and Administration, was founded on initiative by former German Chancellor Gerhard Schröder in 1999.

-GISMA Business School was founded with the purpose of offering internationally recognised academic management education in Germany and to combine the benefits of an international education offered in a German environment.
+GISMA was founded with the purpose of offering internationally recognised academic management education in Germany, allowing students to reap the benefits of an international education offered in a German environment.
 GISMA was founded with the help of the State of Lower Saxony and several large companies located in and around Lower Saxony, such as Continental, Georgsmarienhütte, Nord/LB, Siemens, TUI and Volkswagen.

-Until August 2013, GISMA was operated and financed as a public/private partnership, partially by the State of Lower Saxony and partially by the sponsoring companies with the political rationale for GISMA to retain management talent in Germany and also to attract international talent to study and later work in Germany.
-GISMA’s founding basis, the combination of the strong German location and the international focus of the programs, has remained the guiding principle and rationale for the School’s existence.
+Until August 2013, GISMA was operated and financed as a public/private partnership, partially by the State of Lower Saxony and partially by the sponsoring companies, with the political rationale for GISMA to retain management talent in Germany and attract international talent to study and, subsequently, work in Germany.
+GISMA’s founding basis - the combination of the strong German location and the international focus of the programmes - has remained the guiding principle and rationale for the school’s existence.

-GISMA’s MBA programs have been accredited by the Association of MBAs (AMBA) since 2011.
+GISMA’s MBA programmes have been accredited by the Association of MBAs (AMBA) since 2011.

-From January 2016, GISMA and Grenoble Ecole de Management (GEM) embarked on a cooperation.
-This partnership allowed to run the Grenoble MBA, Grenoble MIB, Grenoble MSc Marketing Management and Grenoble MSc in Innovation, Strategy & Entrepreneurship in Berlin.
+In January 2016, GISMA and Grenoble Ecole de Management (GEM) partnered to run the Grenoble MBA, Grenoble MIB, Grenoble MSc Marketing Management and Grenoble MSc in Innovation, Strategy and Entrepreneurship in Berlin.